OCHyams/dexter/LTL_work.md

 [todo] Show verbocity of Dexter/fibonacci with LTD :(

+### LTD Suggestions

-There's room for syntactic sugar.
-Renaming operators or patterns of operators<br/>
-may be useful.
-Subject to future changes, I like these substitutions (remember<br/>
-that binary operator functions take a list of operands):
+Renaming operators or patterns of operators may be useful.
+Subject to future changes, I like these substitutions (remember that binary operator functions take a list of operands):
 ```
 Until    -> Consecutively
 Future   -> Eventually // This is the formal name anyway...